 MCT Oil vs. Coconut Oil

-Coconut oil is one of the best sources of lauric acid as you can see, which many studies have shown has antibacterial, antimicrobial and antiviral properties.
+- Coconut oil is one of the best sources of lauric acid.
 Although about 90 percent of the fats found in coconut oil are saturated, a high percentage is not the very short chain MCTs that have less carbons (lauric acid has 12).

 On the other hand, coconut oil does have some well-documented health benefits that concentrated MCT oils might be lacking.
 The biggest drawback to buying manufactured MCT oil is that you might not really know what you’re getting.
 In order to produce a liquid MCT oil that does not become solid at colder temps, it might need to be more refined than regular coconut oil.